jtkovacs/jtkovacs.github.io/REFS/models.md

 Other applications of this model: for growth of ‘personal GDP’, pursue innovation and continuous learning

+# Models of diversity & innovation

-WEEK 5    DIVERSITY & INNOVATION (linked to prior discussion of  economic growth & role of innovation)
+linked to prior discussion of  economic growth & role of innovation)

 F(a), the payoff function for action a.
 The question is: how do we get to c; and further, how do we avoid getting stuck on local optima to find the global optimum?

 Perspectives: how you encode the problem, how you represent it to yourself, creating a landscape (above) A perspective is a representation of the set of all possible solutions to a problem